Dr Robin Beck

 Lecturer in Biology

-I am module leader for Level 4 Biodiversity and contribute teaching to Biological Skills, Contemporary Topics in Conservation Management, Evolution Development and Adaptation, Frontiers in Wildlife Biology, Human Genetics and Scientific Methods.
+I am module leader for Level 4 Biodiversity and contribute teaching to Biological Skills, Contemporary Topics in Wildlife Conservation, Evolution Development and Adaptation, Frontiers in Zoo Biology, Human Genetics and Scientific Methods.
 I also act as tutor at Levels 3-6, and supervise final year undergraduate and MSc research projects.

 My major research interests are the morphology, systematics and biogeography of mammals.
 I have ongoing collaborations with researchers in the UK, Argentina, Australia, France, Germany, New Zealand and the USA, focusing on the origin and evolution of major groups of Southern Hemisphere mammals (including monotremes, marsupials and bats), and on the timing of the origin of placental mammals.
 I have more general interests within evolutionary biology, including combining morphological and molecular data to resolve phylogenetic relationships and divergence times, analysing rates of diversification and trait evolution, and quantitative methods of biogeographical analysis.